-The Fund has a promotional agreement with the NYTB (see note 7).
+The Fund has a promotional agreement with the NYTB (see note 7), whose Executive Director is also a member of the Fund's board of directors.
 Promotional expenses under this agreement totaled \$400,000 for each of the years ended December 31, 2023 and 2022.